monikastrah/431-2020/classes/class04/README.md

 ## OPTIONAL: The [COVID-19 page](https://github.com/THOMASELOVE/covid19)

-As the semester continues, I will occasionally post links to things at a page about COVID-19 and news related to it that you might be interested in.
+I will occasionally post links to things at a page about COVID-19 and news related to it that you might be interested in.
 I won't discuss this material in regular class sessions, and it's completely optional.
 Visit the page at https://github.com/THOMASELOVE/covid19.

 ## What Should I Be Working On?